DZIQ

 DZIQ (990 AM) was a radio station owned and operated by Trans-Radio Broadcasting Corporation, the radio arm of the Philippine Daily Inquirer.
-The station's studio is located on the 2nd floor, Media Resources Plaza Building, Mola cor.
+The station's studio was located on the 2nd floor, Media Resources Plaza Building, Mola cor.
 Pasong Tirad sts., Brgy.
-La Paz, Makati, while its transmitter is located at Brgy.
-Panghulo, Obando, Bulacan.
+La Paz, Makati City, Metro Manila while its transmitter was located at Brgy.
+Panghulo, Obando, Bulacan Province.
+The station is currently inactive.

-DZIQ had a "teleradyo"-formatted television counterpart INQUIRER 990 Television.
+DZIQ had a "teleradio"-formatted television counterpart INQUIRER 990 Television.

 History

 In early 2010, The Inquirer Group acquired DWRT-AM and changed its call sign to DZIQ.
 After a series of test broadcast, it was launched on May 10, 2010 as Radyo Inquirer.
 Ciro Songco was the first station manager of Radio Inquirer during the early years.
 The station's format and content were the same as the Philippine Daily Inquirer newspaper and online version.
 On August 16, 2010, Radyo Inquirer started transmissions on terrestrial radio by switching from an old 10,000-watt transmitter in Sta.
 Maria, Bulacan (which was used by DWRT-AM then) to its newly acquired 50,000-watt AM transmitter imported from Canada (situated at Obando, Bulacan), and its official launch was on September 9, 2010.
 As Radyo Inquirer gained listenership, the Inquirer Group subsequently purchased Trans-Radio Broadcasting Corporation, making it the PDI's official broadcast arm.

 In 2013, it underwent experimenting with the use of the English language in all of the programs of the station, similar to the current format of DZRJ 810 AM: The Voice of the Philippines.
 The move was abandoned after about a year.